DijendraKyada/NYC-Taxi-Analysis/README.md

 ___Logic:___ We dealt with finding minimum and maximum values of Pickup/Dropoff Latitude and Longitude.
 Also we found out the data range covered by this data set i.e. finding minimum and maximum values of date and time.
 Besides this we can find minimum and maximum value of `Trip time in sec` and `Trip Distance`.

+Output:
+> ___`Minimum trip in sec: 1.0, Maximum trip in sec: 10800.0, Minimum trip distance: 0.01 and Maximum trip distance: 100.0`___

+Trip as small as 1.0 second is highly unlikely but may be the meter was engaged and next second disengaged.
+This could be helpful in some scenario but not in ours.

 ### 8. Average number of passengers each hour of the day